ahabra/java-perf/README.md

 3. Using the `java.lang.invoke` VarHandle and MethodHandle (added in Java 1.7).
 Similar to classic.

-Observe that when using classic reflection or invoke package, the major performance gain is achieved because we can get a reference to the method or the field, cach it , then reuse it during the repeated tests.
+Observe that when using classic reflection or invoke package, the major performance gain is achieved because we can get a reference to the method or the field, cash it , then reuse it during the repeated tests.